Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Experiments

-Our most significant achievement is successfully applying PINNs to complex fluid dynamics problems that were previously considered beyond their capabilities.
+\paragraph{Complex fluid dynamics.} Our most significant achievement is successfully applying PINNs to complex fluid dynamics problems that were previously considered beyond their capabilities.
 In particular, we demonstrate breakthrough results in three challenging cases that combine multiple physical constraints and have historically proven difficult for PINNs, see Figure \ref{fig:master_figure}.

 For the lid-driven cavity flow at Reynolds number 5,000, SOAP enables a dramatic improvement in accuracy, reducing the relative $L^2$ error from 32.4\% to 3.99\%.
 As shown in Figure \ref{fig:master_figure}c, our model successfully captures intricate flow features including secondary and tertiary corner vortices, showing excellent agreement with the benchmark results of \cite{GHIA1982387}.
-This level of accuracy was previously unattainable with PINNs at such high Reynolds numbers.

-The Rayleigh-Taylor instability presents an even more demanding test, requiring simultaneous handling of interface dynamics and coupled velocity-density evolution.
-SOAP enables accurate prediction of the characteristic mushroom-shaped structures that develop as heavier fluid penetrates into lighter fluid, achieving a relative $L^2$ error of 0.52\% - nearly an order of magnitude improvement over the best baseline's 7.32\%.
+The Rayleigh-Taylor instability presents an even more challenging test, requiring simultaneous handling of interface dynamics and coupled velocity-density evolution.
+SOAP enables accurate prediction of the characteristic mushroom-shaped structures that develop as heavier fluid penetrates into lighter fluid, achieving a relative $L^2$ error of 0.52\% -- nearly an order of magnitude improvement over the best baseline's 7.32\%.
 Figure \ref{fig:master_figure}e demonstrates excellent agreement with reference solutions across multiple time steps, capturing both the initial linear growth phase and subsequent nonlinear development.